hnarayanan/advent-of-code/README.md

 This is not really meant for general consumption.
 But if you‘re truly interested, you can navigate into a given year and date, e.g.
 `2020-elisp/1/` and run `make`.
 It will spit out the solutions to that day‘s puzzle.
+(You can also type `make` from parent folders to solve multiple puzzles at once, but I am not sure why you'd want to do that.)

-Notice I am naming folders with a `year-language`, to keep track of what I am trying to learn.
+Notice I am naming folders with a `year-language` pattern, to keep track of what I am trying to learn.